Olympics Archery 2012

 The first winter sport was added to the Summer Games in 1908.
 That was figure skating.
 The Winter Games themselves didn’t begin until 1924.
 It featured 5 sports (9 disciplines): Bobsleigh, Curling, Ice Hockey, Skating (Figure Skating, Speed Skating), and Nordic Skiing (Military Patrol, Cross-Country Skiing, Nordic Combined, Ski Jumping).

 The Olympics have grown enormously since these early years.
 There will be over 200 National Olympic Committees (roughly the equivalent of countries) represented at the 2024 Paris Summer Games.
-And they will compete in 329 events in 32 sports (48 disciplines).
+And they will compete in 329 events in 32 sports (45 disciplines).

 The Winter games are smaller.
 The 2022 Beijing Games featured 109 events in 7 sports (15 disciplines).
 Roughly 90 countries were represented.

-Stream the Olympics on Fubo (free trial)
+See All the Summer Olympics on Fubo (free trial)

 Olympic Women's Ice Hockey